andrewumana76/Ansible_Demo/README.md

-<span style="color:blue">**Please watch the following video for an initial introduction to this repository.
-I do an initial walk-through of the ansible automation on the Linux PCs :**</span>.
+**Please watch the following video for an initial introduction to this repository.
+I do an initial walk-through of the ansible automation on the Linux PCs :**

 https://youtu.be/ZZ0JYsY99_g